matsuand/docs.docker.jp/get-started/part2.md

 ## はじめに

 {% comment %}
+Now that we've got our orchestrator of choice set up in our development environment thanks to Docker Desktop, we can begin to develop containerized applications.
+In general, the development workflow looks like this:
 {% endcomment %}
 Now that we've got our orchestrator of choice set up in our development environment thanks to Docker Desktop, we can begin to develop containerized applications.
 In general, the development workflow looks like this:

 {% comment %}
+1. Create and test individual containers for each component of your application by first creating Docker images.
+2. Assemble your containers and supporting infrastructure into a complete application, expressed either as a *Docker stack file* or in Kubernetes YAML.
+3. Test, share and deploy your complete containerized application.
 {% endcomment %}
 1. Create and test individual containers for each component of your application by first creating Docker images.
 2. Assemble your containers and supporting infrastructure into a complete application, expressed either as a *Docker stack file* or in Kubernetes YAML.
 3. Test, share and deploy your complete containerized application.

 {% comment %}
+In this stage of the tutorial, let's focus on step 1 of this workflow: creating the images that our containers will be based on.
+Remember, a Docker image captures the private filesystem that our containerized processes will run in; we need to create an image that contains just what our application needs to run.
 {% endcomment %}
 In this stage of the tutorial, let's focus on step 1 of this workflow: creating the images that our containers will be based on.
 Remember, a Docker image captures the private filesystem that our containerized processes will run in; we need to create an image that contains just what our application needs to run.

 {% comment %}
+> **Containerized development environments** are easier to set up than traditional development environments, once you learn how to build images as we'll discuss below.
+This is because a containerized development environment will isolate all the dependencies your app needs inside your Docker image; there's no need to install anything other than Docker on your development machine.
+In this way, you can easily develop applications for different stacks without changing anything on your development machine.
 {% endcomment %}
 > **Containerized development environments** are easier to set up than traditional development environments, once you learn how to build images as we'll discuss below.
 This is because a containerized development environment will isolate all the dependencies your app needs inside your Docker image; there's no need to install anything other than Docker on your development machine.
 In this way, you can easily develop applications for different stacks without changing anything on your development machine.

 {% comment %}
+## Setting Up
 {% endcomment %}
 ## Setting Up

 {% comment %}
+1. Clone an example project from GitHub (if you don't have git installed, see the [https://git-scm.com/book/en/v2/Getting-Started-Installing-Git](install instructions) first):
 {% endcomment %}
 1. Clone an example project from GitHub (if you don't have git installed, see the [https://git-scm.com/book/en/v2/Getting-Started-Installing-Git](install instructions) first):